Synaptic-Labs-AI/codex-md/cline_docs/activeContext.md

   - Removed calls to non-existent `PathUtils.toPlatformPath()` method in transcriber.js
   - Used direct path variables instead, which were already normalized earlier in the function
   - Simplified ffmpeg input/output path handling
+8. ~~Fix ESM path resolution issues in backend~~ (Completed)
+  - Created a new ESM-compatible PathUtils module in backend/src/utils/paths/
+  - Fixed transcriber.js to use the new PathUtils module
+  - Implemented proper URL-based path handling for ES Modules
+  - Added utility functions for working with import.meta.url
+  - Ensured Windows paths are handled correctly in ESM context
-8. Document the solution in the system patterns for future reference
+9. Document the solution in the system patterns for future reference
-9. Consider implementing similar improvements in other Electron projects
+10. Consider implementing similar improvements in other Electron projects

 ### Long-term Solution: Migration to Plain Svelte + Vite
 We've created a comprehensive migration plan to address the root cause of the asset loading issues by transitioning from SvelteKit to plain Svelte + Vite.
 This plan is documented in: